-I thought of Joseph, who had a bloody coat, a servant’s coat, a managing warden coat, and then a royal robe.
+I thought of Joseph, who had a bloody coat, a servant’s coat, a managing warden coat, and a royal robe.
 How many coats and shoes do we exchange walking through this thing called life?
 A man of many hats.
 A woman of many purses.
 Time passes by, and we change.
 We change our converse for work shoes or our shoulder bags for diaper bags.
-But sometimes, we change the most in the prison or hiding in caves.
+But sometimes, we change the most in prison or hiding in caves.
 The hardships, the crushing grief, the sickness, the addiction, the divorce, the loss of a loved one, the silence from those we thought were our confidants.
 Heat the kettle, and it screams.
 Abba places us in the furnace, and we change.
 The ultimate goal?
 Gold.
 Shiny–gold.

 (Proverbs 27:21) “The crucible is for silver and the furnace for gold.
 And each is tested by the praise accorded him.”